allenai/allenact/projects/tutorials/minigrid_tutorial.md

 which will default to the URL http://localhost:6006/.

 After 150,000 steps, the script will terminate and several checkpoints will be saved in the output folder.
-The training curves should look similar to
+The training curves should look similar to:
 ![training curves](./minigrid_train.png)

 If everything went well, the `valid` success rate should converge to 1 and the mean episode length to a value below 4.
 (For perfectly uniform sampling, the expectation for the optimal policy is 3.75 steps.)
 In the not-so-unlikely event of the run failing to converge to the optimal policy, we can just try to re-run (for example with a different random seed).
-The validation curves should look similar to
+The validation curves should look similar to:
 ![validation curves](./minigrid_valid.png)

 # Testing